shgnplaatjies/Bannered-Stallion/README.md

 ## Installation

-Guidelines for installing and setting up The Prancing Pony.
+Guidelines for installation and setup.

 ```
 # Using npm